You are probably already familiar with the good, old saying that water is life.

 At times, the dog’s mouth could be sore after a surgical procedure.
 Which leads us to the question – how long can my dog go without water after surgery?

 When recovering from a surgery, your dog might be averse to water as it still feels nauseated.
 However, you are advised to keep offering water to the dog till it finally accepts to drink.
 Should the dog fail to drink after a period of 24 hours, then you can consider taking him to the vet.

-- Sturdy construction: The reservoir is made of durable BPA free plastic and locks in place to help prevent knock over and spills
+- STURDY CONSTRUCTION: The reservoir is made of durable plastic and locks in place to help from knock over and spills

 Last update on 2024-02-23 / Affiliate links / Images from Amazon Product Advertising API